-To increase the security of user accounts, multifactor authentication (MFA) adds a layer of protection from hackers.
-Should an attacker successfully phish or social engineer a user’s password, the attacker would be unable to successfully authenticate into an account without the secondary authentication requirement.
-Multifactor authentication provides several options including biometrics, a security token (PIN), or a location signal.
+To increase the security of user accounts, multifactor authentication (MFA) adds a layer of protection from cyberattacks.
+Should a anyone phish or social engineer a user’s password, the attacker would be unable to authenticate into an account without the secondary authentication requirement.
+Multifactor authentication provides several options including biometrics, a security token (PIN) or a location signal.

 Because of the SS7 protocol vulnerability, many companies using MFA have moved towards sending OTP using data channels.
 Email is one option, but it leaves the user vulnerable should their email accounts get hacked.
 Using authenticators installed on the user’s device is a better option.
 Authenticators display PINs that a user can input into the authentication system, which serves as the secondary step during multifactor authentication.

 Biometrics is a much safer option than using PINs, because this secondary authentication step cannot be intercepted.
 However, this method has its own disadvantages.
 Biometric systems are expensive and have not been perfected, making them difficult for users and companies to integrated into their systems.
-They’ve become much cheaper and have more widespread adoption (e.g. smartphones), but they still cannot be integrated easily on desktop applications.
+They’ve become much cheaper and have more widespread adoption; they're in almost every modern smartphone, and even desktop PCs have biometric authentication features such as Windows Hello, but they still cannot be integrated as easily on desktop applications.

 MFA was introduced when phishing and social engineering became a primary cyber-attack method.
 Phishing emails with malicious links, keyloggers, and requests for private credentials are a serious problem for companies and individuals.
 Phishing attacks that result in credential theft cost companies millions in data breaches.
 They also create a threat for individuals.
 If no MFA is included in the authentication process, an attacker with stolen credentials can authenticate into the user’s account.